chlyz/i3ipc-dynamic-tiling/README.md

 Beyond the normal `i3` focus commands, the following are implemented:

-+ `i3dt_focus next/prev`: Focus the next window in the workspace with wrapping at the boundaries.
++ `i3dt_focus next/prev`: Focus the next window on the active workspace with wrapping at the boundaries.
 For example, if focus _next_ on the last window of the workspace then the first window will be focused.

-+ `i3dt_focus other`: If the focused window is in the main container then the last window focused window in the secondary container will get focus and vice versa.
++ `i3dt_focus other`: If the focused window is in the main container then the last focused window in the secondary container will get focus and vice versa.

 + `i3dt_focus toggle`: Toggle the focus between the last two focused windows.